 Super-cute video shows bush dog family antics with tiny rare pups at Peak Wildlife Park

-Heartwarming video shows the adorable bushdog puppies venture out and about at Peak Wildlife Park.
+Heartwarming video shows adorable bush dog puppies venture out and about at Peak Wildlife Park.

-An adorable clip shows the bush dog parents take tiny puppies out and about, at Peak Wildlife Park.
+An adorable clip shows the bush dog parents take their tiny puppies out and about, at Peak Wildlife Park in Staffordshire.

-The wildlife-cam video was originally shared on the park's Facebook page, to celebrate World Bush Dog Day, on July 21.
+The wildlife-cam video was originally shared on the park's Facebook page, to celebrate World Bush Dog Day (Monday, July 21).

 World Bush Dog Day